 14. Microsoft Defender Antivirus

-Starting with Windows 10 version 2004, Microsoft is extending Windows Defender ATP capabilities beyond the operating system, and as a result the name of the security feature is changing from “Windows Defender” to “Microsoft Defender” to reflect that the solution is now a cross-platform approach for endpoint security.
+Starting with the Windows 10 May 2020 Update, Microsoft is extending Windows Defender ATP capabilities beyond the operating system, and as a result the name of the security feature is changing from “Windows Defender” to “Microsoft Defender” to reflect that the solution is now a cross-platform approach for endpoint security.

-These are some the best features and improvements coming with the Windows 10 April 2020 Update (or May 2020 Update).
+These are some the best features and improvements coming with the Windows 10 May 2020 Update.
 Do you know other features that weren’t mentioned?
 Let us know in the comments.